sufwankhalid1/Wildbook/migration/README.md

 ## Migrating data (via EDM urls)

+Be sure to have the legacy Wildbook's `commonConfigurations.properties` and `locationID.json` files in the `/usr/local/tomcat/webapps/wildbook_data_dir/WEB-INF/classes/bundles/` location.

 Using the EDM, migrating data can be done from the `/edm/migrate/` url.
 It will list links to the following:

 ### User Collaborations